 In 1909, the school was originally established to provide training for teachers who were unable to attend classes at Melbourne Teachers’ College.
 By 1911, 600 student-teachers were studying by correspondence.

-Students first began using the services of the school in 1914, after an urgent letter from a mother in a remote area concerned about the prospects of educating her two sons.
-A small group of six trainee teachers volunteered to draw up sets of lessons for the boys who received work every fortnight.
+Students first began using the services of the school in 1914, after an urgent letter to the Melbourne Teachers’ College from a mother in a remote area who wanted her two sons educated.
+A small group of six trainee teachers volunteered to design lessons for the boys.
+The students received work by mail every fortnight.

 By 1922, the school taught 212 children, including four from the Northern Territory.